DLiNa/dlina.github.io/_posts/2015-06-22-Editing-Rules.md

 ## Conclusion and caveat

-Using these rules, we were able to work around many of the problems.
+Using these rules, we were able to work around most of the problems.
 The resulting data are much more consistent than what we started out with.
-But one always has to bear in mind that that improving the data is still limited by some constraints of the source texts:
+But one always has to bear in mind that improving the data is still limited by some constraints of the source texts:

-* We had to assume that the structure as given in the source files was generally correct; in a few cases we manually added the missing information to the sources as the results were grossly wrong as was the case with Goethe's »Götz von Berlichingen« where no scenes were tagged.
+* We had to assume that the structure as given in the source files was generally correct; in a few cases, we manually added the missing information to the sources as the results were grossly wrong as was the case with Goethe's "Götz von Berlichingen" where no scenes were tagged.
-* Characters that are not tagged as a speaker will not be recognized.
-If two speakers speak collectively and are tagged `<sp>Kolja und Mitja</sp>` in the source, the script will correctly recognize both speakers.
-However, there are instances of incorrect tagging where only one speaker is tagged (and the other might »disappear« into a stage direction).
-In these cases, the second speaker will not be recognized and thus not present in the zwischenformat data.
-Usually, it is impossible to recognize these errors on the first glance.
+* Characters that are not tagged as a `<speaker>` will not be recognised.
+If two speakers speak collectively and are tagged `<sp>Kolja und Mitja</sp>` in the source, the script will correctly recognise both speakers.
+However, there are instances of incorrect tagging where only one speaker is tagged (and the other might "disappear" into a stage direction).
+In these cases, the second speaker will not be recognised and thus not be present in the *zwischenformat* data.
+Usually, it is impossible to recognise these errors at first glance.
 * Stage directions might be tagged as parts of a speech, and vice versa.
-This will result in erroneous amounts in the zwischenformat's lina:sp.
-The worst case is a missing speaker if all that character's utterances were tagged as stage directions.
+This will result in erroneous amounts in the *zwischenformat's* `<lina:sp>`.
+Our worst case is a missing speaker, for example if all utterances of a character were falsely tagged as stage directions.